petr-k/petr-k.github.io/_posts/2019-01-06-kubernetes-tips-and-tricks-part-1-kubectl.md

 particularly mind-blowing or new, hopefully I've managed to convince you that `kubectl` is a very capable tool.

-In next posts, we'll look more into the runtime side of `Pods`: running a one-off pods, working with logs, exec'ing into pods and copying files, or capturing a pod's live traffic into Wireshark.
+In next posts, we'll look more into the runtime side of `Pods`: running one-off pods, working with logs, exec'ing into pods and copying files, or inspecting a pod's live traffic with Wireshark.